The biggest surprise about Sergio Ramos’ Champions League final performance in Kiev last May is that anyone was surprised by it.

-The Spanish centre-back actually completed an inch-perfect tackle on the Premier League Golden Boot winner before clinging onto his arm to ensure Salah joined him face first on the Kiev turf.
+The Spanish centre-back actually completed an inch-perfect tackle on the Premier League Golden Boot winner before clinging onto his arm to ensure Salah joined him face first on the turf.

 As Liverpool’s talisman left the field in floods of tears soon after, you could sense the belief drain out of remaining players.

 Last night, on the eve of the 13th anniversary of Ramos signing for Real Madrid, the 32-year-old was named as the Champions League’s best defender for 2017/18.

 Dejan Lovren clearly wasn’t impressed with the outcome…